shipping lines

-The experience we have seen with other companies, throughout the first part of this century, has taught us that to successfully exploit a sailing cargo vessel, the vessel should sail on a fixed geographical route and schedule.
-This means each ship will be assigned its own shipping line, with a few different ports that she regularly visits.
+Our experience with other companies in the first part of this century has taught us that a successful sail cargo vessel should sail on a fixed route and schedule.
+This means that each ship will be assigned its own line, with a few different ports that she regularly visits.
 The different trading areas with the most promising logistic streams are: The North Atlantic route, the North Pacific route and the global route.
 On each route different ships can be utilised to achieve a higher round trip frequency, and thus create a more convenient service for customers.

-The Trans Atlantic Line holds the promise of the most favourable meteorological and economical circumstances.
-In Westerly direction a vessel can easily follow the trade-winds, while when travelling from the America’s to Europe the Westerly winds of the North Atlantic depressions are a sure promise for speed.
-The previous years this route has become established, by the few new sailing cargo companies, which are opening up the market.
+The Transatlantic Line holds the promise of the most favourable meteorological and economical circumstances.
+Heading west a vessel can easily follow the easterly trade-winds.
+When returning from the Americas to Europe the westerly winds of the North Atlantic depressions are a sure promise for speed.
+In recent years this route has become well established by sail cargo companies.

 Trans-Pacific Line

-The Trans Pacific Line, holds a similar opportunity for favourable weather and economics, however the distances are further than in the Trans Atlantic Line.
-Also, the routeing itself, taking advantage of trade winds and depressions, can be compared to the Atlantic run, since both routes follow roughly the same latitude.
-Economically, this route will be benefited, by the steady cargo streams from Eastern-Asia to North America.
+The Trans-Pacific Line holds similar opportunities but over greater distances than the Trans Atlantic Line.
+The routing itself can be compared to the Atlantic run, since both routes follow roughly the same latitude and take advantage of the trade winds and depressions.
+Economically, this route will serve the steady cargo streams from East Asia to North America.

 Global Line

-The Global Line departs in Europe and, after stopping in Cape town, South Africa, leaves the Atlantic Ocean by way of the Cape of Good Hope.
-After that, following the Westerly winds in the roaring forties and screaming fifties, the sailing highway, all around the world.
-The ships on this route, might take a turn to ports in India, Indonesia, Australia or New Zealand.
-Finally sailing around the famous Cape Horn and passing some ports in South America, before reaching their final destination.
+The Global Line departs Europe after visiting Cape town in South Africa, then leaves the Atlantic Ocean via the Cape of Good Hope to the east.
+It follows the sailing highway of the roaring forties and screaming fifties and circumnavigates the globe.
+The ships on this route might visit ports in India, Indonesia, Australia or New Zealand.
+Then they will ’round’ the famous Cape Horn and dock in some more South American ports before heading back to Europe.